 JME design and manufacture digital radiography systems to meet customers specific inspection requirements.

 All JME (DR) Systems are built with an integrated safety system, which includes emergency stop buttons and monitored door interlocks, audible pre-warning and fail safe warning lamps.
-All JME (DR) systems meet all the statutory requirements of the current Ionising Radiation Regulations (IRR99).
+All JME (DR) systems meet all the statutory requirements of the current Ionising Radiation Regulations at time of build.

 Digital Imaging - The way forward